mahalisyarifuddin/PreferenceRank/README.md

 2. Open the file in any modern web browser.
 3. Start ranking your preferences!

 That's it—no installation or dependencies required.
-Feel free to customize the source code to fit your needs.

 ## Key Features
 - **Flexible Input**: Rank anything—characters, foods, movies, destinations, and more.